warutherford/pj_woodlands_ecography/README.md

 ## This work is submitted:

-Journal: ***Ecography***
+Journal: ***Ecological Applications***

 Manuscript type: Research Article

-Title: **Determining the distribution and ecohydrologic function of pinyon pine and juniper woodland species across the western USA using national longitudinal surveys**
+Title: **Distribution and ecohydrologic function of pinyon pine and juniper woodland species using national longitudinal surveys**

 ## Abstract